Skip to footer content

 Common Use Cases

-• Returning status codes or error messages: Often used in iterator methods that process large datasets and need to return additional feedback for each step.
+• Returning status codes or error messages: Often used in methods that process data and need to return additional feedback.

 • Extracting multiple values: Ideal when a method returns multiple values, such as when processing a PDF document.